- Lotte Wubben-moy

 Keep it in, and it causes us pain - release it, and yes the feeling/smell may linger for a little, cause a reaction from the people around us, but oftentimes it'll make you smile and you'll almost always feel better for having gotten it out of your system - compared to having kept it in.

-The point Dr. Edith Egar tries to get at - in all her literature and talks she does base on her experiences in the holocaust - is that what you keep in will damage you more, than when you release it.
+The point Dr. Edith Egar tries to get at is that what you keep in will often damage you more, than when you release it.

 Whether it be met with any reaction from a funny face, to a smile, to a hug, to an embrace - if we could just release a few words about our troubles, to those around us - just as we can fart in front of those we feel comfortable with - then what's been troubling us will no longer be caged in like a prisoner or bubbling like gas.

-I wish for you all to release your bad feelings, thoughts, or beliefs like they are farts.
+I hope you all release your bad feelings, thoughts, or beliefs like they are farts.

 Smile about it, crack a laugh, and talk it through.